MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-227-update.md

 > [!div class="mx-imgBorder"]
 > ![ Screenshot of PRs blocked.](../../media/227-pipelines-02.png " Screenshot of PRs blocked")

-with this sprint, the code coverage policy won't be overridden to 'Failed' if the build fails.
+With this sprint, the code coverage policy won't be overridden to 'Failed' if the build fails.
 This feature will be enabled for all customers.

 > [!div class="mx-imgBorder"]